-1.14 Inflation Review - Reduction of £0.250m A review has been undertaken on the level of inflation required in 2020/21.
-The initial MTFS assumed the same level of provision as 2019/20 (£0.759m including schools) which includes electricity, gas, fuel, water, street lighting, NNDR and price inflation for software licenses.
-The review has concluded that there is an efficiency of £0.250m available based on current intelligence.
-1.15 Other Areas under review Actuarial Review - Clwyd Pension Fund The triennial actuarial review is nearing completion and detailed analysis is being undertaken on various scenarios.
-Once complete the financial implications will be reported to members and considered as part of the overall budget process.
-A 'dividend' is expected due to the high performance of the Clwyd Pension Fund over the past three years.
-As an employer we should be in a position to reduce our planned Fund deficit contributions due to the marked improvement in the funded-ness of the Fund.
-Single Person Discount A review of Council Tax payers in Flintshire who claim single occupancy discount will be undertaken later in the year.
-This is projected to bring in additional income during 2020/21.
-1.16 Budget Summary, Process and Timeline 1.17 In summary a combination of corporate and portfolio efficiencies and income, the income derived from an acceptable level of Council Tax increase, and the 'dividend' from the actuarial review of the Clwyd Pensions Fund could generate a significant contribution to the forecast budget gap of £8.0-8.5M.
+1.17 Budget Summary, Process and Timeline 1.18 In summary a combination of corporate and portfolio efficiencies and income, the income derived from an acceptable level of Council Tax increase, and the 'dividend' from the actuarial review of the Clwyd Pensions Fund could generate a significant contribution to the forecast budget gap of £8.0-8.5M.
 The only remaining options to add to this contribution, dependent on the outcome of the Welsh Government budget would be (1) further review of the Clwyd Pension Fund employer contributions in liaison with the Fund Actuary (2) sharing of schools cost pressures with schools themselves and (3) a higher level of Council Tax than the working assumption.
-1.18 Service portfolio pressures and efficiencies are being presented to the set of Overview and Scrutiny Committee throughout November and December for review prior to Council receiving stage one of the annual budget on 10 December.
-1.19 The Provisional Settlement for Local Government in Wales is expected on 26 November 2019.
+1.19 Service portfolio pressures and efficiencies are being presented to the set of Overview and Scrutiny Committee throughout November and December for review prior to Council receiving stage one of the annual budget on 10 December.
+1.20 The Provisional Settlement for Local Government in Wales is expected on 26 November 2019.
 The Final Settlement is expected later than in previous years in February 2020.
 The finalisation and announcement of national budgets might be subject to delay due to the delay in the completion of the UK Government budget and the interceding of a short-notice General Election.

-1.20 Completion of our budget setting process will be a role for Council at its meetings in January-March.
+1.21 Completion of our budget setting process will be a role for Council at its meetings in January-March.

-2.00 RESOURCE IMPLICATIONS 2.01 Revenue: The Revenue implications for the 2020/21 budget are set out in the report.
-Capital: there are no implications for the approved capital programme for either the current financial year or for future financial years - the capital programme for 2020/21 onwards will be subject to a separate report.
-Human Resources: The implications for additional capacity or for any changes to current workforce structures or roles are set out in the report.
+2.00 RESOURCE IMPLICATIONS 2.01 Revenue: The Revenue implications for the 2020/21 budget are set out in the report Capital: there are no implications for the approved capital programme for either the current financial year or for future financial years - the capital programme for 2020/21 onwards will be subject to a separate report Human Resources: The implications for additional capacity or for any changes to current workforce structures or roles are set out in the report

-e is a significant risk the tory obligation to set te funding being provided by Welsh Government hat the Council will not be able to meet its a balanced budget for 2020/21. ainable Development) Principles Impact Negative - the absence of longer-term funding settlements from Welsh Government means that sustainable support for service delivery is challenging Negative - the absence of longer-term funding settlements from Welsh Government means that sustainable g-term funding settlements from Welsh Government means that sustainable vention gration aboration for the longer term.
-Sustainable funding from Welsh Government that provides additional funding for Indexation, Service demands and new legislation will provide a positive and sustainable position for the Council in the longer term As above Neutral Services continue to explore opportunities for collaboration with other services and external partners to support positive impacts olvement Communication with Members, residents and other stakeholders throughout the budget process ( gration aboration
+3.00 IMPACT ASSESSMEN NT AND RISK MANAGEMENT 3.01 In the absence of adequate funding being provided by Welsh Government there is a significant risk that the Council will not be able to meet its statutory obligation to set a balanced budget for 2020/21.
+3.02 Ways of Working (Sustainable Development) Principles Impact Long-term Negative - the absence of longer-term funding settlements from Welsh Government means that sustainable support for service delivery is challenging for the longer term.
+Sustainable funding from Welsh Government that provides additional funding for Indexation, Service demands and new legislation will provide a positive and sustainable position for the Council in the longer term Prevention As above Integration Neutral Collaboration Services continue to explore opportunities for collaboration with other services and external partners to support positive impacts Involvement Communication with Members, residents and other stakeholders throughout the budget process